AuroAi/carla_apollo_bridge/README.md

 # Carla Cyber Bridge

 This python package provides a bridge for communicating between Apollo's Cyber Python API and Carla.
 Besides the source code, a Dockerfile and scripts are provided for getting setup quickly and easily.
-This package was tested with Carla version 0.9.6.
+This package was tested with Carla version 0.9.6, and Apollo v5.0.0.

+This is a cyber port of the work done here: https://github.com/carla-simulator/ros-bridge

 ## Installation